-As its name suggests, COP26 is the 26th session of the COP, bringing together the now 197 nations and territories who are members of the UNFCCC (United Nations Climate Change Conference).
+As its name suggests, COP26 is the 26th session of the COP (Conference of Parties), bringing together the now 197 nations and territories who are members of the UNFCCC (United Nations Climate Change Conference).
 It is set to be the biggest climate change conference yet and the largest gathering of world leaders ever to take place in the UK.

 Why is COP26 so important?

 COP26 Glasgow is significant as it is the first Conference of Parties to review and strengthen Paris Agreement commitments.
 The UK aims to use the COP26 presidency to call on all countries to set 2030 emissions reductions targets to put us on a path to net-zero by 2050.

 This will be the first COP since the COVID-19 pandemic began, so we can expect to see how nations try to balance their plans for rebuilding economies without causing further harm to the environment.
 It is also the first since the United States rejoined the Paris Agreement, so much of the attention will be focused on US contributions to the summit.

 Some are claiming COP26 Glasgow to be our last chance to avoid a ‘climate catastrophe’.
 In a recent article for the Guardian, Professor Tim Flannery, one of Australia’s leading climate advocates wrote: “Many experts are viewing 2021, and specifically the UN climate change conference to be held in Glasgow late that year, as humanity’s last chance to avoid an environmental apocalypse.
-If there was a moment of true emergency in the fight to preserve our climate, it is now.”
+If there was a moment of true emergency in the fight to preserve our climate, it is now."